ea3igt/HL2-PA70/README.md

 ![MRF9120 Package](https://github.com/ea3igt/HL2-PA70/blob/main/MRF9120.JPG?raw=true)

-This 70W SSB linear HF Power Amplifier needs a Low Pass Filter (LPF) to be compliant removing the harmonics (in fact there is an Input-Output connector in the PCB to use an external LPF) and I choose a very simple "HF low pass LPF 3.5M-30Mhz for Ham Radio CW FM" that fits perfectly with the power amplifier and does its job.
+This 70W SSB linear HF Power Amplifier needs a Low Pass Filter (LPF) to be compliant, removing the harmonics (there is an Input-Output connector in the PCB to use an external LPF) and I choose a very simple "HF low pass LPF 3.5M-30Mhz for Ham Radio CW FM" that fits perfectly with the power amplifier and does its job.
 This LPF has 4 bandpass filters for 80m, 40m, 20-17m and 15-10m, selectable connecting the specific pin to ground.

 I wanted to use this Power Amplifier for my Hermes Lite 2 (HL2) and I wanted a fully automatic operation, so I decided to use an Arduino Nano to control it all, reading the I2C bus from the HL2 to select the band, and using the EXTTR signal to activate the amplifier.
 This is the complete block diagram of the aemplifier: